fenago/apache-cassandra/lab_6.md

 how to evolve an existing Cassandra data model will be explained in detail.
 Meanwhile, the techniques of modeling by query will be demonstrated as well.
 The source code of the Stock Screener Application will then be modified accordingly.
-By the end of this chapter, a complete technical analysis application on stocks will be developed.
+By the end of this lab, a complete technical analysis application on stocks will be developed.
 You can use it as a foundation to quickly develop your own.